EscolaLMS/headless-format/source/index.md

 Web accessible application that takes care of administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, or learning and development programs is called Learning Management System.
 LMS systems are kind of software that manage e-Learning.

-The most popular LMS is Moodle, released on 20 August 2002 because it's available for free as open course software, distributed under the GNU General Public License.
+The most popular LMS is Moodle [^3], released on 20 August 2002 because it's available for free as open course software, distributed under the GNU General Public License.

 Moodle is program written in PHP that is being served by machine that use PHP.
 That means that all of the actions for administrators, course creators, students and any other roles does require to connect to machine (server) that serves Moodle.
 This is a monolith architecture, which means that all moodle components are PHP based working on one machine that parses moodle source code every time there is a request from the browser.
 Components of the program are interconnected and interdependent in a tightly-coupled architecture.